Chart Color Schemes

 The labour market in Murrumba Downs demonstrates typical performance when compared to similar areas across Australia

-As of September 2025, there are 7,272 residents employed, and the unemployment rate is 0.2% below Greater Brisbane's rate of 4.0%.
-Workforce participation is similar to Greater Brisbane's 64.5%.
-The leading employment industries among residents are health care & social assistance, retail trade, and construction.
-Murrumba Downs has a particular employment specialization in transport, postal & warehousing, with an employment share 1.4 times the regional level.
+Approximately 7,210 residents were employed while the workforce participation rate was broadly similar to Greater Brisbane's 70.7%.
+According to Census responses, 16.4% of residents worked from home, but Covid-19 lockdown impacts should be considered.
+The leading employment industries among Murrumba Downs residents include health care & social assistance, retail trade, and construction.
+The area has a particular employment specialization in transport, postal & warehousing, with an employment share 1.4 times the regional level.

-However, professional & technical services are under-represented, at 6.1% compared to Greater Brisbane's 8.9%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-In the past year, employment increased by 5.0%, while labour force rose by 5.6%, resulting in an unemployment rate rise of 0.5 percentage points.
-By comparison, Greater Brisbane recorded employment growth of 3.8% and a decrease in unemployment by 0.5 percentage points.
-State-level data from 25-Nov shows Queensland employment contracted by 0.01%, with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts, as of May-25, suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Murrumba Downs' employment mix indicates local employment should increase by approximately 6.4% over five years and 13.4% over ten years.
+However, professional & technical services are under-represented, with only 6.1% of Murrumba Downs's workforce compared to 8.9% in Greater Brisbane.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over a 12-month period ending September 2025, employment increased by 4.8% while labour force grew by 5.4%, resulting in an unemployment rise of 0.5 percentage points.
+In comparison, Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, and a decrease in unemployment by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Murrumba Downs.
+These projections suggest that national employment should expand by 6.6% over five years (by May-30) and 13.7% over ten years (by May-35).
+Applying these industry-specific projections to Murrumba Downs's employment mix suggests local employment should increase by approximately 6.4% over five years and 13.4% over ten years, assuming constant population growth for illustrative purposes.

 Frequently Asked Questions - Employment